By William C. “Bubba” Head, Atlanta DUI Lawyer

-Female Client arrested for DUI in Woodstock, begging to be let go, had a 0.25 portable breathalyzer test at the roadside, but is acquitted at trial
+Begging to be let go, she had a 0.25 portable breathalyzer test at the roadside but is acquitted at trial

 Highway 92 is known for its heavy police presence in Woodstock, and she soon had an officer in pursuit of her vehicle for speeding in the 45 mph zone.
 As she traveled along Highway 92 in the City of Woodstock (Cherokee County), she slowed down and changed lanes from the leftmost lane of travel of the divided multi-lane highway, over to the left turn lane.

-As she slowed to get in the left turn lane at the red light intersection leading to her subdivision, the blue lights came on.
-The police encounter and traffic stop was recorded on video tape by the Woodstock police sergeant handling the pullover for speeding.
+As she slowed to get into the left turn lane at the red light intersection leading to her subdivision, the blue lights came on.
+The police encounter and traffic stop were recorded on videotape by the Woodstock police sergeant handling the pullover for speeding.

 The first roadside screening test he offered was the portable breathalyzer device used in GA, the Alco-Sensor.
 This roadside breath analyzer is 100% optional, and the person requested can simply say NO. Having never been stopped and suspected of DUI, she did not know her legal rights.